Undergraduate Degrees

 BS in Electrical & Computer Engineering

-ECE engineers create the electronic foundations of our connected world, from microchips to communication networks.
-Highly sought after across industries, they drive breakthroughs in areas such as:
+The ECE curriculum allows students to focus on the electronic foundations of our connected world, from microchips to communication networks.
+Highly sought after across industries, electrical and computer engineers drive breakthroughs in areas such as:

 • Autonomous systems and robotics